 The saw offers users several ease of use features.
 Specifically, the Ryobi has accurate and clearly visible sightlines, an easy to change blade and, weighing just 5 pounds, it's relatively light.
 Additionally, the blade depth and angle adjustments are simple and easy to set.

 At 1 7/8", the Ryobi has one of the shallower max cutting depths that we have seen in our saw evaluations.
 The Ryobi also lacks many of the higher-end ease of use features such as positive bevel stops, a cutting light, and levers for the shoe adjustments.
 It also has a below-average battery, even when compared to the other saws with 4 amp-hour battery cells.

 The Ryobi P507 is a moderately priced saw with a level of performance that will appeal to greenhorns or those needing a light-weight saw for odds and ends tasks.
-The saw has ample power to handle modest cutting tasks.
+The saw has ample power to handle modest cutting work.
 It's also reasonably easy to operate and will render positive results.
-That said, this is not a high-end saw and should not be purchased it you plan to use it on a regular or otherwise heavy-duty basis.
+That said, this is not a high-end saw and should not be purchased if you plan to use it on a regular or otherwise heavy-duty basis.

 — Nick Miley and Austin Palmer